SidhaantThakker/DevSoc_InventoryApp/readme.md

 Employee Data can also be stored, updated and deleted on the app.

 #### Future Update Ideas:
-Add more fields to products, add more features to manage, add better linking across the various facets of the app, add a login system, add a React-based front-end.
+Add more fields to products, add more features to manage, add better linking across the various facets of the app, add a login system.

 ## Live At : https://peaceful-goldwasser-0631f5.netlify.app  and https://protected-dawn-04416.herokuapp.com/
 ##